-Prilosec OTC is used for treating heartburn for up to two weeks, and the usual dose is 20 mg daily.
+Prilosec OTC is used for treating heartburn for up to 2 weeks, and the usual dose is 20 mg daily.

 For the management of Zollinger-Ellison Syndrome the starting dose for adults is 60 mg daily, and the dose is adjusted based on either the response of symptoms or the actual measurement of acid production.
 Doses greater than 80 mg should be divided.
 Doses up to 120 mg three times a day have been used in the treatment of Zollinger-Ellison Syndrome.

 For maximal efficacy, omeprazole tablets should be taken before meals, swallowed whole and should not be crushed, chewed or opened.

 Ranitidine may be taken with or without food.

 - Usual oral doses for treating ulcers and GERD are 150 mg twice daily or 300 mg at bedtime.
 The maintenance dose is 150 mg daily.

 - Erosive esophagitis is treated with 150 mg 4 times daily.